-We will also make and report to parents a summative judgement about a pupil's knowledge and understanding of art on four occasions during the primary phase: Summer term of Year 1 Summer term of Year 2 Summer term of Year 3 By the end of key stage one and two, pupils are expected to know, apply and understand the matters, skills and processes specified in the programme of study and each year group will assess the children according to the schools yearly breakdown of this.
-At the end the year a summative assessment is made of the children's attainment and this is then shared with parents in their child's annual report.
+We will also make and report to parents a summative judgement about a pupil's knowledge and understanding of art on four occasions during the primary phase:

+Summer term of Year 1 Summer term of Year 2 Summer term of Year 3 Summer term of Year 4

+By the end of key stage one and two, pupils are expected to know, apply and understand the matters, skills and processes specified in the programme of study and each year group will assess the children according to the schools yearly breakdown of this.
+At the end of the year a summative assessment is made of the children's attainment and this is then shared with parents in their child's annual report.